Beam-energy dependence of correlations between mean transverse momentum and anisotropic flow of charged particles in Au+Au collisions at RHIC

-Figure~\ref{Fig:3} shows the centrality dependence of ${\rm Var}(v_{2}^{2})_{dyn}$ (a), $C_{k}$ (b), ${\rm Cov}(v_{2}^{2},[p_T])$ (c), and $\rho(v^{2}_{2},[p_{T}])$ (d) at five different beam energies.
-The measurements in panels (a)--(c) show that the magnitudes of ${\rm Var}(v_{2}^{2})_{dyn}$, $\sqrt{c_{k}}$, and ${\rm Cov}(v_{2}^{2},[p_T])$ decreases with beam energy over the full centrality range.
-Such behavior would reflect the beam energy dependence of the final state effect, given that the initial state is not a strong function in beam energy~\cite{Magdy:2021ocp, Magdy:2021cci, STAR:2022gki, STAR:2022vkx}.
-In contrast, the values for $\rho(v^{2}_{2},[p_{T}])$ panel (d) show weak beam energy dependance.
-The $\rho(v^{2}_{2},[p_{T}])$ are compared to published LHC measurements at 5.02 TeV~\cite{ALICE:2021gxt}.
-The difference between RHIC and LHC measurements could arise from the $[p_{T}]$ difference between the two measurements.
-The beam energy measurements and their comparisons to the LHC measurements~\cite{ALICE:2021gxt} indicate that the beam energy dependence of ${\rm Var}(v_{2}^{2})_{dyn}$ and ${\rm Cov}(v_{2}^{2},[p_T])$ could potentially provide important constraints for $\eta/s$.
-In contrast, the measurements for $\rho(v^{2}_{2},[p_{T}])$ provide complimentary constraints for the initial-state eccentricity and its fluctuations.
+Figure ~\ref{Fig:3} shows the centrality dependence of ${\rm Var}(v_{2}^{2})_{dyn}$ (a), $C_{k}$ (b), ${\rm Cov}(v_{2}^{2},[p_T])$ (c), and $\rho(v^{2}_{2},[p_{T}])$ (d) at five different beam energies.
+The measurements in panels (a)--(c) show that the magnitudes of ${\rm Var}(v_{2}^{2})_{dyn}$, $C_{k}$, and ${\rm Cov}(v_{2}^{2},[p_T])$ decreases with beam energy over the full centrality range.
+Such behavior would reflect the beam energy dependence of the final state effect, given that the initial state is not a strong function of beam energy~\cite{Magdy:2021ocp, Magdy:2021cci, STAR:2022gki, STAR:2022vkx}.
+In contrast, the values for $\rho(v^{2}_{2},[p_{T}])$ panel (d) show weak beam energy dependence.
+The $\rho(v^{2}{2},[p{T}])$ measurements are compared to published LHC results at $\sqrt{s_{\mathrm{NN}}} = 5.02$ TeV~\cite{ALICE:2021gxt}.
+A small difference is observed between the two measurements, which may be caused by variations in centrality definitions, mean transverse momentum, and track selection criteria (e.g., $p_T$ and $\eta$ cuts) between the two experiments.
+A detailed, matched-condition comparison is beyond the scope of this work, which focuses on RHIC energies with selections optimized for statistical precision in the RHIC data.
+Nonetheless, the overall consistency supports a largely energy-independent behavior of $\rho(v^{2}{2},[p{T}])$ within current uncertainties.